muchdogesec/stix2icons/README.md

-# STIX Icons
+# stix2icons

 ## Overview

-stix-icons is a collection of icons that represent all the of core STIX objects.
+stix2icons is a collection of icons that represent all the of core STIX objects.
 The aim is to provide a central source of icons that can be used to represent STIX objects by software tools (or anything else).

 This repo is designed so that new icons can be added for custom STIX objects you're developing.
 See: "Adding your own objects"